 - Book Bloggers on Instagram Master List

-Then, use PublishDrive’s tool to request review copies from readers on Apple Books and Google Play Books.
-Simply insert the email addresses and have DRM-protected copies of your book appear on reading devices, right in front of your recipients.
+Then, tap into another powerful author marketing service: PublishDrive’s tool to request review copies from readers on Apple Books and Google Play Books.
+Simply insert the email addresses and have DRM-protected copies of your book appear on reading devices right in front of your recipients.